PerMalmberg/du-yfs/Manual.md

 10. 2-counter -> XOR (blue link)
 11. XOR -> OR (blue link)
 12. OR -> PB (blue link)
+13. Manual Switch (name: gates) -> Relay and/or gates/doors

 *PB = Programming Board

-Now copy the _contents_ of the latest released [Json file from here](https://github.com/PerMalmberg/du-elevator-docking-control/), right-click on the Programming Board, open the Advanced menu and click `Paste Lua Configuration from clipboard`.
+Now copy the _contents_ of the latest released [Json file from here](https://github.com/PerMalmberg/du-yfs-gate-control/releases/latest), right-click on the Programming Board, open the Advanced menu and click `Paste Lua Configuration from clipboard`.
 Ensure you get a success message on screen.

 Right-click on the programming board and click `Edit Lua parameters` and set a unique communication channel, using alpha numerical characters only, no spaces.
 Ensure you keep the quotation marks!
 The channel must be unique per elevator/gate set or they will interfere with each other.
 Click OK to close the dialog.
-Now activate the programming board to complete the setup of the worker side.
-It will turn itself off automatically.
+Now activate the programming board to complete the setup of the worker side, look in Lua chat for any errors printed and adjust accordingly.

-On the elevator, in Lua chat, you must now run the command `set -commChannel CHANNEL`, replacing `CHANNEL` with the same channel name you used above.

 > Note: Gate Control is only active while running a route, not when manually controlling the construct with keys or via the `move` command.

+#### Elevator side

+The receiver *must* be linked on the first slot of the remote controller.
+You do this easiest by removing all links, then linking from the Remote Controller to the Receiver, followed by linking the Core, Telemeter, Screen, Databank(s) and Emitter.

+In Lua chat, you must run the command `set -commChannel CHANNEL`, replacing `CHANNEL` with the same channel name you used on the programming board on the space/static construct so that they can communicate with each other.
+Next, for each route you want the elevator to control the gates, open the route for editing then run the command `route-set-gate-control -atStart true -atEnd true`, changing `true` to `false` if you don't want it to perform gate controls at that end.
+Finish by saving the route.

+For example, the most common setup is to have gates/doors only at the space station.
+If we assume the first point in the route is at the ground, run `route-set-gate-control -atStart false -atEnd true`.

+### Manual switches

+If linked to the remote controller, the script can control two Manual Switches, depending on their names:

+* A Manual Switch named "FollowGate" will be activated whenever the gate control opens the gates and deactivated when gates are closed.
+* A Manual Switch named "FollowRemote" will follow the state of the Remote Controller.

 ## Fuel gauges